bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 Upon completing an interaction with the RO, if a ["callback"](#response-interact-callback) capability is available with the current request, the AS MUST follow the appropriate method at the end of interaction to allow the RC to continue.
-If neither capability is available, the AS SHOULD instruct the RO to return to their RC software upon completion.
+If this capability is not available, the AS SHOULD instruct the RO to return to their RC software upon completion.
 Note that these steps still take place in most error cases, such as when the RO has denied access.
-This allows the RC to potentially recover from the error state without restarting.
+This pattern allows the RC to potentially recover from the error state without restarting the request from scratch.

 [[ Editor's note: there might be some other kind of push-based notification or callback that the client can use, or an out-of-band